 India Republic Day Parades in Other Cities

-In Bangalore, a parade and cultural fair is held at the Field Marshal Manekshaw Parade Ground.
+In Bangalore, a parade and cultural fair are held at the Field Marshal Manekshaw Parade Ground.
 In Kolkata, the Republic Day parade takes place along Red Road near the Maidan.
-In Chennai, Kamaraj Salai and Marina Beach are the venues for Republic Day celebrations.
+In Chennai, Kamaraj Salai, and Marina Beach are the venues for Republic Day celebrations.

 Beating the Retreat Ceremony

-The Republic Day Parade is followed up with a Beating the Retreat ceremony on January 29.
-It symbolizes retreat after a day on the battlefield and features performances by bands of the three wings of the Indian military -- the Army, Navy and Air Force.
-Tickets for the full dress rehearsal are available from the same outlets as Republic Day Parade tickets.
+The Republic Day Parade is followed up with a Beating the Retreat Ceremony on January 29.
+It symbolizes retreat after a day on the battlefield and features performances by bands of the three wings of the Indian military—the Army, Navy, and Air Force.
+Tickets for the full dress rehearsal on January 28 are available from the same outlets as Republic Day Parade tickets.

 Here's all you need to know about Republic Day in India, including its history and interesting facts.